codenotary/codenotary.io/pages/blog/immuchallenge-winter-2020.md

 ## Instructions

 A document data model is composed of identifiable elements which have properties and may be related to other elements in many different ways.
-For more information about document data models, we've listed some helpful [resources](#More-Resources) below.
+For more information about document data models, we've listed some helpful resources.

 We expect a minimal functional implementation written in Go (including unit testing) - either fully integrated into immudb or as a standalone component.
 The new immutable document data model needs to be built on top of the immudb immutable key-value model in order to leverage immutability properties.